Hisense U7S Pro Review

 Accessories: Stand

 The U7S Pro looks like most Mini-LED TVs in its class.
-It has fairly thin, black bezels around the screen with a “borderless” effect.
+It has fairly thin black bezels around the screen with a "frameless" effect.
 The bottom bezel is noticeably thicker than the other three.
-Two logos are placed on it – the manufacturer’s and the brand name Devialet, which had a hand in this model in terms of sound tuning.
-The TV is equipped with a diamond-shaped central stand, allowing it to fit on even narrow furniture.
-The central stand has an adjustable height level.
-Unfortunately, the device itself is not among the slimmest, which means it cannot be hung perfectly flat on the wall.
-In fact, that’s the only thing to criticize about the U7S PRO (when it comes to appearance).
+Two logos sit on it: the manufacturer's and an extra Devialet badge, the brand that had a hand in tuning the sound for this model.
+The TV comes with a central diamond-shaped stand, so you can fit it even on a narrow piece of furniture.
+The central stand has adjustable height.
+Unfortunately the unit itself isn't among the slimmest, so it can't be mounted completely flush to the wall.
+That's actually the only thing you can fault about the U7S PRO when it comes to looks.

 Buy at the best price